cbriandi/PokeData/README.md

 ## Lessons Learned:

-Building this responsive website enhanced my understanding of API fetches and how to process the data that is retrived from an API.
+Building this app enhanced my understanding of API fetches and how to process the data that is retrived from an API.

 ## How to Contribute